instructor-ai/instructor/docs/examples/planning-tasks.md

 # Example: Planning and Executing a Query Plan

-In this example, we will demonstrate how to use the OpenAI Function Call `ChatCompletion` model to plan and execute a query plan using a question-answering system.
+In this example, we will demonstrate how to use the OpenAI Function Call `ChatCompletion` model to plan and execute a query plan in a question-answering system.
 We will define the necessary structures using Pydantic and show how to execute the query plan step-by-step.

-!!! note "Graph Generation"
+!!! note "Motivation"
-    Notice that this example produces a flat list of items with dependencies that resemble a graph, while pydantic allows for recursive definitions, its much easier and less confusing for the model to generate flat schemas rather than recursive schemas.
-If y ou want to see a recursive example see [recursive schemas](recursive.md)
+    Multishop q/a is iterative and may never end, by trying to plan the queryin one step we know we'll have a finite number of steps.
+It also helps us break apart questions to figure what we can or cannot answer with available data.

 ## Defining the Structures